In This Episode:

 They show up and they put their money where their mouth is with the message that Like A Girl is disempowering to young women.
 If you’ve never seen the commercial, please go watch it.
 Search it on YouTube.

-They ask a bunch of older women that look like they’re in their young twenties to do certain things like a girl and they’re doing them.
-One of them is throwing a ball.
-They barely try to throw it and one of them is running.
-They’re running and they’re saying things like, “Oh, no, my hair.”
+They ask a bunch of older women that look like they’re in their young twenties to do certain things like a girl.
+One of them is throwing a ball and they barely try to throw it.
+One of them is running and they’re saying things like, “Oh, no, my hair.”
 They asked some young men to do it as well and they do the same thing.

 They also asked young girls to do it who are prepubescent and they’re running all out as fast as they can.
 They’re throwing it hard.